treipatru/dotfiles_old/readme.md

 ## Script

-The [the install script](https://github.com/treipatru/dotfiles/blob/master/scripts/dotinstall.sh) is parametric so you can plug it into your own dotfiles repo.
+My specific settings may not be of interest but the [install script](https://github.com/treipatru/dotfiles/blob/master/scripts/dotinstall.sh) is parametric so you can plug it into your own dotfiles repo.
 Feel free to use it and improve it.

 ### Variables